vemv/claude-code/README.md

 - `claude-code-send-2` (`C-c c 2`) - Send "2" to Claude (useful for selecting the second option when Claude presents a numbered menu)
 - `claude-code-send-3` (`C-c c 3`) - Send "3" to Claude (useful for selecting the third option when Claude presents a numbered menu)
 - `claude-code-cycle-mode` (`C-c c TAB`) - Send Shift-Tab to Claude to cycle between default mode, auto-accept edits mode, and plan mode

-With a single prefix arg, `claude-code`, `claude-code-send-command` and `claude-code-send-command-with-context` will switch to the Claude terminal buffer after sending the command.

-### Keybindings in Claude Buffers

-In Claude buffers, the ESC key now works as expected - a single press sends an escape character to Claude.
-This is useful for canceling operations or saying "No" to Claude prompts.
-You can also use `C-g` as an alternative way to send escape/cancel.

-The behavior of the return key and its modifiers can be customized using the `claude-code-newline-keybinding-style` variable.
-By default, pressing `RET` sends your message to Claude while `S-return` (Shift + Return) inserts a newline.
-This can be changed to match your preferences - for example, you can configure it so that `RET` inserts newlines and `S-return` sends the message, or use `M-return` (Meta/Alt + Return) or `s-return` (Super/Command + Return on macOS) for either action.
-See the Customization section for available options.

-### Read-Only Mode Toggle

-The `claude-code-toggle-read-only-mode` command provides a convenient way to switch between normal terminal mode and read-only mode in the Claude buffer:

-- `claude-code-toggle-read-only-mode` - Toggle between read-only mode and normal mode

-In read-only mode, you can interact with the terminal buffer just like a regular Emacs buffer, making it easy to select and copy text.
-However, you cannot change the buffer contents or enter Claude commands in this mode.
-This is particularly useful when you need to copy output from Claude without accidentally modifying the terminal.

-The command automatically detects the current mode and switches to the other:
-- If in normal terminal mode (semi-char mode), it switches to read-only mode
-- If in read-only mode (emacs mode), it switches back to normal terminal mode

-### Continuing and Resuming Conversations

-Claude Code provides two ways to restore previous conversations:

-#### Continue Most Recent Conversation

-Use the `claude-code-continue` command (`C-c c C`) to resume where you left off in your most recent Claude session in the current directory.
-This command uses Claude's `--continue` flag.

-- `claude-code-continue` - Continue the most recent conversation in the current directory
-- With prefix arg (`C-u`) - Continue conversation and switch to buffer
-- With double prefix arg (`C-u C-u`) - Continue conversation in a specific directory (prompts for directory)

-#### Resume Specific Session

-Use the `claude-code-resume` command (`C-c c R`) to resume a specific past session.
-This command uses Claude's `--resume` flag and allows you to:

-- Resume any past session by selecting from an interactive list
-- Resume a specific session if you know its ID (can be passed programmatically)
-- With prefix arg (`C-u`) - Resume session and switch to buffer
-- With double prefix arg (`C-u C-u`) - Resume session in a specific directory (prompts for directory)

-### Transient Menus

-Access all commands through the transient menu with `C-c c m`.

-#### Slash Commands Menu

-For quick access to Claude slash commands like `/help`, `/clear`, or `/compact`, use `C-c c /` to open the slash commands menu.

-### Read-Only Mode for Text Selection

-In the Claude terminal, you can switch to a read-only mode to select and copy text:

-- `C-c C-e` (`eat-emacs-mode`) - Switch to read-only mode with normal Emacs cursor for text selection
-- `C-c C-j` (`semi-char-mode`) - Return to normal terminal mode

-The cursor appearance in read-only mode can be customized via the `claude-code-eat-read-only-mode-cursor-type` variable when using the eat backend.
-See the "Eat-specific Customization" section for details.

-### Multiple Claude Instances

-`claude-code.el` supports running multiple Claude instances across different projects and directories.
-Each Claude instance is associated with a specific directory (project root, file directory, or current directory).

-#### Instance Management

-- When you start Claude with `claude-code`, it creates an instance for the current directory
-- If a Claude instance already exists for the directory, you'll be prompted to name the new instance (e.g., "tests", "docs")
-- You can also use `claude-code-new-instance` to explicitly create a new instance with a custom name
-- Buffer names follow the format:
-  - `*claude:/path/to/directory*` for the default instance
-  - `*claude:/path/to/directory:instance-name*` for named instances (e.g., `*claude:/home/user/project:tests*`)
-- If you're in a directory without a Claude instance but have instances running in other directories, you'll be prompted to select one
-- Your selection is remembered for that directory, so you won't be prompted again
-- To start a new instance instead of selecting an existing one, cancel the prompt with `C-g`

-#### Instance Selection

-Commands that operate on an instance (`claude-send-command`, `claude-code-switch-to-buffer`, `claude-code-kill`, etc.) will prompt you for the Claude instance if there is more than one instance associated with the current buffer's project.

-If the buffer file is not associated with a running Claude instance, you can select an instance running in a different project.
-This is useful when you want Claude to analyze dependent projects or files that you have checked out in sibling directories.

-Claude-code.el remembers which buffers are associated with which Claude instances, so you won't be repeatedly prompted.
-This association also helps claude-code.el "do the right thing" when killing a Claude process and deleting its associated buffer.

-#### Multiple Instances Per Directory

-You can run multiple Claude instances for the same directory to support different workflows:

-- The first instance in a directory is the "default" instance
-- Additional instances require a name when created (e.g., "tests", "docs", "refactor")
-- When multiple instances exist for a directory, commands that interact with Claude will prompt you to select which instance to use
-- Use `C-u claude-code-switch-to-buffer` to see all Claude instances across all directories (not just the current directory)
-- Use `claude-code-select-buffer` as a dedicated command to always show all Claude instances across all directories

-This allows you to have separate Claude conversations for different aspects of your work within the same project, such as one instance for writing code and another for writing tests.

 ## Customization